FieryCod/holy-lambda/docs/api.md

           2. https://github.com/oracle/graal/blob/master/substratevm/CONFIGURE.md
           3. https://github.com/oracle/graal/blob/master/substratevm/REFLECTION.md

           According to the comment of the @cstancu with the help of the agent we can find the majority of the reflective calls and generate the configuration.

           Generated configuration might then be used by `native-image` tool.

       **Opts**
-      - `:init-hook` - side effect function with no arguments that is called on initialization phase of the runtime
+      - `init-hook` - Side effect function with no arguments that is run before the runtime loop starts.
+Useful for initialization of the outer state.
+      - `disable-analytics?` - Boolean for disabling the basic information (Runtime + Java version) send via `UserAgent` header AWS API.

       **Usage**:
       ```clojure
       (ns some-ns
         (:require